Credit Cards » Compare Credit Cards » Bank of America Travel Rewards vs Cash Rewards Card

 If you want to make the best use of your Travel Rewards Card, there are some tips to help you:

-• Use the Points for Travel and Dining: You will get much better bang for your buck if you spend the points on travel and dining purchases as statement credit rather than redeeming the points for cash.
+Use the Points for Travel and Dining: to get the most value from your points, use them for travel and dining purchases as statement credits instead of redeeming them for cash.

-• Maximize the Signup Offer: You should make sure to get the most out of the signup offer before it expires.
+Maximize the Signup Offer: Be sure to take full advantage of the sign-up offer before it expires.

-• Become a Bank of America Preferred Rewards Member: If you are a part of this program, you can get 25%-75% bonuses to your cashback rewards.
+Become a Bank of America Preferred Rewards Member: As a member, you can earn 25%-75% more on your cashback rewards.

 Customer Reviews: Which Card Wins?